 In order to eliminate any potential for conflicts of interest, a person who is the spouse, partner or immediate family member of a candidate for a position may not serve as a member of the search committee.

 The Screening and Interview Process

-- When the preliminary screening is complete, the Chair will consult with members of the search committee and complete Top Ten Report which must be sent to the DEO to review for equal opportunity purposes.
+- When the preliminary screening is complete, the Chair will consult with members of the search committee and complete the Top Ten Report which must be sent to the EEO to review for equal opportunity purposes.
 This report includes the names of the ten best candidates ranked from first to tenth.
-If the DEO wishes to discuss the equal opportunity implications of the list with the Search Chair, such discussion will be initiated promptly.
+If the EEO wishes to discuss the equal opportunity implications of the list with the Search Chair, such discussion will be initiated promptly.

 - Normally, the top three candidates will be invited to campus.
 Although the candidates invited will always be those having the best credentials, there may be cases in which two or more candidates are equally well qualified.
 In such cases the College's commitment to hiring a greater number of women and minority staff members should not be overlooked.
 No decision will be reached concerning any one of the candidates until all have been interviewed.

 - When making housing arrangements for out of town candidates during the interview process, the College prefers that the Kenyon Inn be selected as the committee's first choice.
 However, should the Inn be booked, committees should feel free to make other choices and arrangements that are suitable and convenient for candidates.